ARU-Bioinf-IBDS/ibdsA-index/README.md

-# ibdsA-index
+# Introduction to Bioinformatics and DS, Practical A, Overview

-Introduction to Bioinformatics and DS, Practical A, Overview
+##

 <p>This practical introduces programming in python showing how sequence information can be stored and manipulated in strings.</p>
 <h2>Practical Learning Outcomes</h2>